-- 1. Pay Kathie Cesa (of KOC Member Services) for prior month.
-Write check from checking account.
-Kathie will email her bill and will send a hard copy of the bill and any expenses.
+- 1. Pay Kathie Cesa (of KOC Member Services) for prior month from checking account.
+Kathie will email her bill and any expenses.
 Invoice will be sent by Kathie at the end of each month. - 2.
 Pay website host organization for prior month.
 Alternately, the website can be paid for annually if it allows financial benefits for the organization.
 The Executive Director is also in charge of website content and makes the final determination about what is and is not posted. - 3.
-Forward a copy of the checking account statement to the Finance Chair. - 4.
+Upload a copy of the checking account statement for the Finance Chair. - 4.
 Balance the checkbook.
 Ensure that finances are available to pay for all necessary functions.
 Keep appropriate funds in the checking accounts. - 5.
 Obtain membership list from KOC.
 Update any necessary information.